oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

-# Lab 2: Creating and training Custom Models
+# Lab 2: Create and train custom models

 ## Introduction
 In this session, you will learn how to create projects, train a custom model and analyze text through endpoints.